The USS Coral Sea (CV-43), also known under the CV, CVB, and CVA designations, was a Midway-class aircraft carrier.

 Throughout the 1980s, the ship was on deployments in the Mediterranean and the Indian Ocean.
 The USS Coral Sea began its decommissioning on 26 April 1990.
 The ship was sold to be scrapped in 1993, but the process was slowed down by legal, financial, and environmental issues.
 By September 2000, the scrapping was completed.

 Asbestos Risks on the USS Coral Sea (CV-43)

 Just like the rest of the ships that were built in the period of World War II, the USS Coral Sea made use of large amounts of asbestos in its construction.
 The harmful mineral was heavily exploited by the government because of the low price for which it could be acquired and for its physical properties, such as resistance to heat, water, and erosion.

 With such practicality, asbestos-embedded items were to be found everywhere on the vessel, with insulation being the most common, but also including deck covering materials, gaskets, pipes, and adhesives.

 Due to its confirmed toxicity, asbestos was banned in the United States from most industries, but this does not change the fact that there are entire generations of veterans who have done their service in toxic mediums breathing in asbestos disturbed from its compounds because of maintenance and repair jobs that were inevitable for the good functioning of the vessel.

 Have You Been Exposed to Asbestos on the USS Coral Sea (CV-43)?

-If you think you have been exposed to asbestos on the Coral Sea, it would be useful to have an asbestos expert standing by you.
-Call us at 760.621.6147 to learn more.
+If you think you have been exposed to asbestos on the USS Coral Sea and developed a malignant asbestos-related disease, it would be useful to have an asbestos expert standing by you.
+We can help by connecting you with skilled lawyers.